ton-community/ton-docs/docs/develop/howto/faq.md

 Example of using batch-featured contract (high-load wallet):
 - https://github.com/tonuniverse/highload-wallet-api

-Default wallets (v3r2/v4r2) also support sending multiple messages in one transaction.
+Default wallets (v3/v4) also support sending multiple messages (up to 4) in one transaction.

 ## Standards